AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf.md

 3. The bytes were sent to Back-end.
 4. Back-end's FFI deserializes the bytes into the corresponding `event` and `ExportPayloadPB`.
 5. The dispatcher sends the `ExportPayloadPB` to the module that registers as the event handler.
+6. `ExportPayloadPB` will try to parse into `ExportParams`.
+It will return an error if there are illegal fields in it.

+   For example: the `view_id` field in the `ExportPayloadPB` should not be empty.

-6. Module's `export_handler` function gets called with the event and data.
+7. Module's `export_handler` function gets called with the event and data.
-7. At the end, `export_handler` will return 'ExportDataPB', which will be post to the frontend.
+8. At the end, `export_handler` will return 'ExportDataPB', which will be post to the frontend.

 ![file : event_map.plantuml](https://raw.githubusercontent.com/AppFlowy-IO/docs/main/uml/output/FlowySDK-Protobuf_Communication.svg)